Beef Stroganoff: United Kingdom

 Beef Stroganoff began appearing in British cookery books in the early 1930s and became widely popular by the 1970s, particularly in restaurants and at dinner parties.
 The dish later declined in popularity and became associated with mass-produced ready meals and buffet-style catering.

 Modern British adaptations often include a creamy sauce made with white wine or brandy, sour cream or crème fraîche, and additions such as smoked paprika and English mustard.
 While beef fillet was traditionally used, contemporary recipes frequently use alternative proteins such as pork, chicken or sausages.

 The dish is commonly served with rice, tagliatelle, or potatoes.
 In recent years, it has experienced limited revival in British food media, pub cuisine, and home cooking.

 United States

+Pre-prepared beef Stroganoff for sale at a grocery store in Santa Rosa, California in 2026.

 In the version often prepared in the United States today in restaurants and hotels, it consists of strips of beef filet with a mushroom, onion, and sour cream sauce, and is served over rice or noodles.
 Today, the dish is generally served over wide or twisted egg noodles in the United States.